Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 - Consumer analysis

-- Immediate response with multiple customers
+- Immediate responding to multiple customers

 - Gaining insights and consumer data